PabodaFdo/airbnb-data-engineering-challenge/README.md

 ## AI Usage Disclosure

-Generative AI was used as a support tool for planning, code review, debugging, statistical methodology guidance, testing, and documentation.
+Generative AI was used as a support tool for planning, code review, debugging, statistical methodology guidance, machine-learning experiment design, testing, and documentation.

 AI-generated suggestions were not accepted automatically.
 Validation included: